Ivy Tutors Network Logo

 SAT Score Choice and SAT superscoring are two different things, although they are related to how SAT scores are considered by colleges.
 SAT Score Choice is a service offered by the College Board that allows students to choose which SAT scores they want to send to colleges.
 This means that a student can take the SAT multiple times and choose which test date they want to use for each college they are applying to.
 This can be helpful for students who are not happy with their scores from a particular test date and want to make sure that only their best scores are being considered by colleges.

 SAT superscoring, on the other hand, is a way of combining a student's scores from multiple test dates to give them their highest possible overall score.
-The College Board will automatically calculate a student's superscore based on their highest scores on each individual section of the test (SAT Math, SAT Reading, and SAT Writing), even if those scores were achieved on different test dates.
+The College Board will automatically calculate a student's superscore based on their highest scores on each individual section of the test (Math and Reading & Writing), even if those scores were achieved on different test dates.
 This can be helpful for students who have taken the SAT multiple times and want to make sure that their best scores are being considered by colleges.

 Which colleges superscore the SAT in the USA?